Idilmukhtar/idilmukhtar/README.md

   </a>
 </p>

-# Hello, I'm Idil Hassan 👋
+# Hello, I'm Idil Mukhtar 👋

 I am an aspiring Data Analyst with a strong foundation in SQL, Excel, and Power BI.
 I am passionate about using data to uncover insights and drive better business decisions.
 I enjoy transforming raw data into meaningful visualizations and stories that are easy to understand.